 Elder Abuse Laws in Florida

 In Florida, defendants can face both civil liability and criminal charges for abusing an elder.
-At Fiol Law Group, we focus our practice on representing the families and individuals injured in nursing home abuse claims.
+At Fiol Law Group, our nursing home abuse lawyers focus practice on representing the families and individuals injured in nursing home abuse claims.
 Criminal charges may put a negligent or malicious caretaker behind bars, but they cannot compensate victims for their losses.
 In a civil claim, we can hold individuals and nursing home organizations financially accountable for their actions.

 We cannot undo the harm an elder experienced, but we will fight for fair compensation or injuries, pain and suffering, and loss of quality of life.
 No one deserves to suffer at the hands of a supposed caretaker at their most fragile.